I Built a Documentation Tool Because a Copyright Claim Had No Paper Trail

 Abuse Prevention Is Infrastructure, Not Policy

-If you expose a metadata generation API publicly, people will try to scrape it.
-That’s not a security failure — it’s just the internet.
+Expose a metadata generation API publicly, and people will try to scrape it.
+That’s not a security failure; it’s just the internet.

 Daily TTL-bound counters in KV.
-If any layer hits its limit, the request is denied.
+Any layer hits its limit, the request is denied.

 The app is free, with 3 records per day.
-Once the Chrome extension ships, there’ll also be a pro version with batch mode for regular uploaders, multi-video managers, or anyone who wants to back the project.
+A pro version with batch mode is coming for regular uploaders, multi-video managers, or anyone who wants to back the project.

 The Systems Lesson

-This project exists because three systems don’t communicate: Pixabay (asset distribution), YouTube non-Content ID (automated detection), and YouTube Studio (human dispute workflow).
+This project exists because three systems do not communicate well: Pixabay, YouTube Content ID detection, and the YouTube Studio dispute workflow.

 The blown sugar video eventually cleared.
 No strike, no penalty.

-But the more useful outcome was understanding the system well enough to reduce uncertainty the next time — and to build something that reduces it for other creators too.
+But the real outcome was understanding the system well enough to reduce uncertainty the next time; and building something that makes that process easier for other creators too.